FusionAuth/fusionauth-site/site/_posts/2020-08-11-advanced-registration-form.md

 The next thing you need to do is get a license key. *Please note that advanced registration forms are a paid edition feature.
 You can [learn more about paid editions and sign up for a free trial here](/pricing).*

 [Activate your paid edition](/docs/v1/tech/reactor) and then you can start building your form.

+Go to "Settings" and create an API key.
+We'll be using this for easier theme management and to read from user data.XXX perms?

 ## Use a custom theme